genecc04/AnchorPass/readme.md

 - Like other password managers, AnchorPass cannot protect you if your computer is compromised by malware, keyloggers, or screen capture tools.
 Use it only on devices you trust.
 - If you lose or forget your master password, you will lose access to your vault contents.
 There is no backdoor or recovery key by design.
 - AnchorPass uses modern, well-known cryptographic primitives (AES via Fernet, PBKDF2-HMAC-SHA256 with a per-vault salt, and bcrypt for the master password).
 Security is an ongoing effort, and feedback or review from the community is welcome.

+## License
+AnchorPass is proprietary software.
+The source code is closed and protected by copyright law.
+Please refer to the ***LICENSE.md*** for more details.